Stobox Token Price Tops $0.0040 on Top Exchanges (STBU)

-Stobox Token (CURRENCY:STBU) traded up 0.1% against the U.S. dollar during the 1-day period ending at 14:00 PM Eastern on January 14th.
-Stobox Token has a total market capitalization of $27,262.58 and $82,761.00 worth of Stobox Token was traded on exchanges in the last 24 hours.
-One Stobox Token coin can currently be purchased for about $0.0040 or 0.00000009 BTC on popular exchanges.
-During the last week, Stobox Token has traded 345.6% higher against the U.S. dollar.
+Stobox Token (CURRENCY:STBU) traded 0.3% lower against the dollar during the 1 day period ending at 22:00 PM ET on January 17th.
+Stobox Token has a market cap of $27,139.78 and approximately $82,314.00 worth of Stobox Token was traded on exchanges in the last 24 hours.
+One Stobox Token coin can currently be bought for $0.0040 or 0.00000009 BTC on popular cryptocurrency exchanges.
+Over the last week, Stobox Token has traded 69.4% higher against the dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.